holycrap872/ucls-ms-intro-to-cs/CourseMaterials/06_computer_hardware/01_computer_dissection/lesson_plan.md

     - What do you see?
     - How do you think it works?
         - Where are the 1's and 0's?
-    - Go outside and hit hard-drive
-        - Where are the 1's and 0's?
-        - How similar to floppy disk

 ### Homework